-Toasted Ham Sandwiches-To one cup of finely chopped cold cooked ham add one teaspoonful of French mus-tard, one saltspoonful of pepper and a dash of celery seed; mix and add one well-beaten egg; work the whole to a smooth paste.
-Put a layer of this be-tween two thin slices of bread; tonst lightly on both sides.
+Toasted Ham Sandwiches-To one Togsted Ham Sandwiches-16 one eup of finely chopped cold cooked ham add one teaspoonful of French mus-tard, one saltspoonful of pepper and a dash of celery seed; mix and add one well heaten egge work the whole to a well-beaten egg; work the whole to a smooth paste.
+Put a layer of this besmooth paste.
+Put a layer of this be-tween two thin slices of bread; toast lightly on both sides.
 Serve hot, with cream sauce poured around it.
 They are delicious.

-Scotch Meat Steak-This is similar to the American Hamburg steak, but being differently cooked it is more moist and more palatable generally.
-Spread the chopped beel out flat, place the fried onions in the center and fold the meat around them, seeing that the onions are firmly inclosed.
+Scotch Meat Steak-This is similar before the stear of the state o ing that the onions are firmly in-closed.
 The steak should then be given a quick pan broil in a very hot pan.
 Unless it is desired well done three or four minutes is as long as it should remain in the pan.

-Mock Turtle Soup-Boil one-half of calf's head, one small onion, in which stick three cloves, one carrot sliced, and one bay leaf in three quarts of water; when tender remove the head, water; when tender remove the head, strain the stock and set aside to cool; brown one tablespoonful of butter and one of flour in 'the chafing-dish, add one quart of stock, the skin and tongue of the calf's head cut in dice; when boiling hot turn into a tureen over three slices of lemon, two hard-boiled eggs sliced, the juice of one-half lomos, one tempoonful of salt and one tenaful of good sauce.
+Mock Turtle Soup-Boil one-half of a calf's head, one small onion, in which stick three cloves, one carrot sliced, and one bay leaf in three quarts of water; when tender remove the head, strain the stock and set aside to cool; prown one tablesnoonful of butter and brown one tablespoonful of butter and one of flour in the chaing-dish, add one quart of stock, the skin and tongue of the calf's head cut in dice; when boiling hot turn into a tureen over three slices of lemon, two hard-boiled eggs sliced, the juice of one-half lomon, one teaspoonful of salt and one tea-spoonful of good sauce.